kimerajoseph/FRIDAY_code_challenge_KJ/README.md

 1. Check if address starts and ends with a string
 2. Check if the address starts with a number and contains only that number
 3. Check if address ends with a number.
 If so, check for the keyword "No" and whether it contains more numbers
+4. Send out an email alert in case the provided address does not match any of the patterns

 For every pattern matched, further confirmatory checks are carried out to be sure of correctness of street and housenumber